• Portfolio

 “We’re not the nuclear family.
 Far from it.
 We explore gender.
 We support drag and perform fashion shows regularly.
 Everyone wears makeup in our house.
 And we’ve worked hard to build the unit we have.
 It’s not biological, but it’s exactly how it’s supposed to be.”

-And if this shoot ever finds its way into Talia’s future photo album, the message they’d want it to carry is simple: Things are not picture-perfect.
-But they are fun, chaotic, and ours.
+If this work ever finds its way into Talia’s future photo album, the message they would want it to carry is simple.

 “It’s okay if your family doesn’t look loud or political, or if it does.
 There’s no one way to be a queer family.
-Whether you’re blending chosen family, raising kids, navigating small towns, or just figuring things out one day at a time… you belong, and you deserve to exist.
+Whether you’re blending chosen family, raising kids, navigating small towns, or just figuring things out one day at a time…you belong, and you deserve to exist.

 Find your moments of magic.
 Make art.
 Celebrate weirdness.
 Be soft when you can, and fierce when you need to be — your love, your joy, and your story are radical acts in themselves.”